Code-Institute-Submissions/flask-training-calendar/README.md

 * Defensive design:
     * Unregistered users do not have access to any area of the site other than login and register routes
     * Registered users cannot access information relating to a user whom they are not following.
+    * Only a user who creates a run can edit/delete the run or mark it as complete.
     * Only a user who creates a comment can edit it
     * Only the user who creates a comment or the user whose workout the comment is attached to can delete it